w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 a one-to-one basis.
 Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **relay parent** as the parablock anchors itself to it) after an additional six seconds.
-Thus, a parablock can be produced every 12 seconds because a new parablock can be produced after including the previous one.
+Inclusion means that other validators have attested to having received [erasure coded chunks](./learn-parachains-protocol.md#erasure-codes) of the parablock data.
+Thus, in synchronous backing a parablock can be produced every 12 seconds because a new parablock can be produced after including the previous one.
 Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay parents.

 ### Sync Backing Mechanics